Asif-Zaman-Suvo/Learn-TypeScript/README.md

 # Learn-TypeScript

-tryning to learn new tech like typescript
+## Tryning to learn new tech like typescript

 ### TypeScript is a free and open-source high-level programming language developed by Microsoft that adds static typing with optional type annotations to JavaScript.
 It is designed for the development of large applications and transpiles to JavaScript.[5]
 Because TypeScript is a superset of JavaScript, all JavaScript programs are syntactically valid TypeScript, but they can fail to type-check for safety reasons.